jremb/clipboard_collector/README.md

 Example use case: Start collecting quotes or highlights from an article.
 When finished, stop process, copy all of the collected clippings onto the clipboard and paste into a program like OneNote, Evernote, or Zotero.
 Saves time from switching back and forth from source to, say, Zotero note.

+The start button must be engaged before the Append Options are enabled.

 For Windows: created an .exe with Pyinstaller and installer with NSIS.
 Cf. Releases sidebar.

 # Known issue: